 The season in Theth runs from May to October.
 I was in Albania in October and was lucky with the weather.
 It was sunny and around 20 degrees.
 I met almost no one on the hiking route.
 So, if you like it quiet, you should also travel in autumn.
 Certainly, there is more going on in Theth in summer and the likelihood of good weather is also higher.
 In winter, the village is often inaccessible, and the villagers also withdraw from the mountains.
 You can find the climate of the individual months on the following website.

-Untouched nature along the Shala
+Albania’s untouched nature along the Shala

 The next 3 kilometers of the route always run along the river, which arises from the numerous springs of the Albanian Alps.
 The Shala flows into the Lake Koman, which is also a popular travel destination in Albania.
-On the other side of the hiking trail, the gigantic mountains of the national park tower up.
+On the other side of the hiking trail, the gigantic mountains of the Theth national park tower up.
 Steep rock walls covered with dark green plants shape the beautiful valley in which I enjoy to hike.

-A small path leads me through the most varied of landscape passages.
+A small hiking path leads me through the most varied of landscape passages.
 First deciduous trees and small bushes shine in the most beautiful autumn colors, then follows a monotonous section over loose scree and huge boulders.
 Suddenly I’m in the middle of conifers.
 This change is repeated over and over again.
 Only the Shala remains constantly in sight or hearing range.
 Atypical for October it is around 20 degrees in pure sunshine.
 As a result, the clear water of the river sparkles in the most beautiful tones.
 I would like to jump in, but the water is just as cold as at the Grunas waterfall.

 Stone desert in the village of Nderlysaj

 After crossing a stone bridge, I reach the small town of Nderlysaj.
 The area is like a stone desert.
 There are no plants growing anywhere, there are stones everywhere.
 It’s hot, but nowhere does shade offer protection from the scorching sun.
 It seems to me as if the area is a floodplain and I am walking on the gravel ground.
 But along the way there are sometimes small houses with gardens where goats and pigs graze.
 Music is playing from one house and its occupant sells drinks to tourists.
-I ask myself to whom, because so far, I have only met other people at the waterfall.
+I ask myself to whom, because so far, I have only met other people at the Grunas waterfall.
 Behind the house I climb rocks and finally have to cross a deep gorge over a river.
 Spectacular.
 That was unexpected.

 The Blue Eye or the paradise of the Albanian Alps

 A bumpy road leads me out of the village towards the Blue Eye.
 The sun is high, and the bright gravel of the path enhances the dazzling effect of the sun’s rays.
 It is dry and dust swirls up with every step.
-But only the first section is arduous, because the rest of the route is characterized by dense forest.
+But only the first section is arduous, because the rest of the hike is characterized by dense forest.
 The path runs along a river.
 Sometimes uphill, sometimes downhill.
 I have to cross tree trunks or overcome muddy passages.
 Suddenly a snake sneaks across the path in front of me.
 It’s bluish and doesn’t look particularly friendly.
 The three villagers who are sitting in front of a bucket with various beverage cans in the middle of the forest and smiling try to sell me something are more friendly.
 I have no choice and treat myself to a cool soft drink.

 After a while, signs lead me to the Blue Eye.
 Soon I step over slippery stones and shortly afterwards stand by the pool.
 Amazing, the most varied shades of blue and green shine towards me.
 The Blue Eye is surrounded by steep cliffs, but a wooden structure has been erected to the right.
 Stairs lead to wooden platforms from which you have wonderful views of the picturesque waterfall.